Jeremiah Chapter 14

 This just speaks of the judgement being so great that there is death and suffering everywhere.
 Wherever they go there is famine, and war, and the results of both.
 The priest can do nothing to stop it.

-Verses 14:19 to 15:2: The Lord also rejected the people’s confession of sin.
-Ironically, they petitioned Him to not “break” His covenant with them, when in fact they had broken the covenant.
+Verses 14:19 to 15:2: The LORD also rejected the people’s confession of sin.
+Ironically, they petitioned Him to not “break” His covenant with them, when in fact they the ones who had broken it.

 Verses 19-20: “Hast thou utterly rejected Judah?”
 Lest the LORD cast Judah off forever, the prophet in deep contrition confesses the nation’s sins (compare Dan.
 9:4).